SiddharthMundra123/cse15l-lab-reports/lab-3 tutorial.md

 In this lab report, we are required to research about a specific command.
 I chose to research about the grep command.
 The following are 4 interesting command-line options about the grep command -
 * -i : this command is used to ignore capitalizaitions while searching for a match.
 * -c : this command prints a count of matching lines for each input file.
-* -h : this command is an indicaor to print the file name as well for each match.
+* -H : this command is an indicaor to print the file name as well for each match.
 * -x : this command selects only those matches that exactly match the whole line.
 It is to note that if this is used along with -x, -x has precedence.

 I found all of these on https://man7.org/linux/man-pages/man1/grep.1.html.
 Below are the examples of using these commands.